m-bouville/investing-by-numbers/README.md

 - some data calculated for the strategy, such as CAPE or moving averages.

-### 'signal', 'alloc', 'TR' and 'netTR2' dataframes
+### 'signal', 'alloc' and 'TR' dataframes
 In all three, each row corresponds to a month and each column to a strategy.
 The signal is a number representing the opinion of the strategy, it is a sort of precursor to the stock allocation; the big difference being that the allocation has to be between 0 and 1.

 The reason for this extra step is that an allocation of 0 does not tell us whether the strategy is simply bearish at the time or extremely bearish.
 So the average allocation between 2 strategies at 0% and 40% would be 20% even if the former is super pessimistic.
 With 'signal' on the other hand, one strategy could count as -40% and the other as 40%, with an average of 0% -- accounting for the difference between a mild pessimism and an extreme one.

-'TR' stores the value of the investment with time.
-And 'netTR2' is 'TR' net of 2% of trading costs (because we demand that strategies that trade more also earn more).

 ### 'stats' and 'parameters' dataframes
 The 'stats' dataframe contains the summary of statistics for the strategies.
 It is filled by calcStatisticsForStrategy() and its contents displayed by showSummaryForStrategy(); the function showSummaries() displays the statistics of the basic strategies in one go (all three functions are in utils.r).
 It has column names like:
 - 'TR', the average real total return;
-- 'netTR2', the average real total return, net of 2% of trading costs;
+- 'netTR2', the average real total return, net of 2% of costs (tradingCost + riskAsCost) - because we demand that strategies that trade more also earn more, as said before;
 - 'volatility';
 - 'avgStockAlloc' and 'latestStockAlloc', the latter indicating what the strategy says we should be doing now;
 - 'turnover' (in years) and its inverse 'invTurnover' (used in plots);
 - 'DD2' is the sum of the squares of the drawdowns (i.e. price drops).

 The 'parameters' dataframe contains the parameters used to generate the strategies.
 This is mostly for the record and is not commonly read.
-Note that the strategy names themselves include the values of the main parameters, e.g. 'CAPE10_2avg30__90_95'.
+Note that the strategy names themselves include the values of the main parameters, e.g. 'CAPE10_avg30__90_95'.

 ### Miscellaneous